| Reporting Period | Filing Date | Average Time to Pay (days) | Paid within 30 days | Paid 31-60 days | Paid after 60 days | Not Paid within Terms |

 120

 Supplier payment issues that arise in the first instance are addressed by the shared financial services team.
-Depending on the issue, Procurement may be involved to resolve any disputes or issues via the Diageo internal dispute resolution process.
-Suppliers may raise any questions/request via the Supplier Service Hub and that is directed to the relevant team for prompt resolution.
+Depending on the issue, procurement team colleagues may be involved to resolve any disputes or issues via the Diageo internal dispute resolution process.
+Suppliers may raise any questions/requests via the Supplier Service Hub and that is directed to the relevant team for prompt resolution.

 Has this business signed up to a code of conduct or standards on payment practices?